EllieAtWHL/DXcheatsheets/README.md

 # DXcheatsheets
-A repo where I keep all my cheatsheets for Salesforce D
+A repo where I keep all my cheatsheets for Salesforce DX, including Git commands